leekelleher/umbraco-bulk-user-admin/README.md

 ![Bulk User Admin dashboard in the Umbraco back-office](docs/assets/img/screenshot-01.png)

 > *Note:* Bulk User Admin for Umbraco has been developed against **Umbraco v7.2.0** and will support that version and above.
+## Features

+Sorting of users by:

+* Name
+* Email
+* User Type
+* Active status

+All columns are filterable.
+A partial match can be made against Name, Email or User Type.
+To filter Active status simply type "active" or "inactive".

+> *Note:* The filter search term is invariant of case and culture.

 ---